-- 3. Income or gross receipts taxes assessed within 240 days from the filing of the bankruptcy petition.168 This will require the practitioner to obtain evidence of the assessment date, if any.
-For federal taxes, one can obtain a proof of assessment by requesting a Form 23-C Assessment Certificate, the MFTRA-X tax history, or the From 4340 Certificate of Assessments and Payments. - 4.
-Income or gross receipts taxes still assessable under applicable law at the time the bankruptcy petition is filed.169 These taxes generally include those years that are still under audit risk, tax issues pending in the Tax Court, and taxes associated with a Form 872-A Consent to Extend Time for Assessment (open ended). - 5.
-Recent property taxes assessed prepetition and last due without penalty within one year of the filing.170 - 6.
-Trust fund taxes incurred at any time, including the employee's share of payroll taxes that an employer is required to withhold and, in many states, sales tax.171 - 7.
+- 3. Income or gross receipts taxes assessed within 240 days from the filing of the bankruptcy petition.
+This will require the practitioner to obtain evidence of the assessment date, if any.
+For federal taxes, one can obtain a proof of assessment by requesting a Form 23-C Assessment Certificate, the MFTRA-X tax history, the From 4340 Certificate of Assessments and Payments, or by looking for transaction codes 150, 290, or 300 (and a few others) from the Account Transcript. - 4.
+Income or gross receipts taxes still assessable under applicable law at the time the bankruptcy petition is filed.
+These taxes generally include those years that are still under audit risk, tax issues pending in the Tax Court, and taxes associated with a Form 872-A Consent to Extend Time for Assessment (open ended). - 5.
+Recent property taxes assessed prepetition and last due without penalty within one year of the filing.
+173 - 6.
+Trust fund taxes incurred at any time, including the employee's share of payroll taxes that an employer is required to withhold and, in many states, sales tax. - 7.
 The employer's share of employment taxes on wages earned from the debtor and paid before the filing of a bankruptcy petition to the extent the return for such taxes was last due (including any extensions of time)

-168Also included are income and gross receipts taxes assessed at any time within 240 days before the date the bankruptcy petition was filed.
+&lt;sup>171Also included are income and gross receipts taxes assessed at any time within 240 days before the date the bankruptcy petition was filed.
 The 240-day period is extended for the period of time an offer of compromise is considered by the IRS after submission by the taxpayer, plus 30 days after such offer is rejected.
 Under this rule, the date on which the IRS assesses the tax, rather than the date of the return, determines the priority.

-169Section 507(a)(8)(A)(iii) grants priority to income and gross receipts taxes not assessed before the filing of a bankruptcy petition, but which are still permitted to be assessed under applicable tax laws.
-Accordingly, a prepetition and unsecured federal tax lien will still receive a seventh priority under this section if the statute of limitations still allows an assessment of the tax liability after the bankruptcy petition is filed, even though such assessment was not made within the 240-day period (plus any extension) prior to the bankruptcy filing.
+&lt;sup>172Section 507(a)(8)(A)(iii) grants priority to income and gross receipts taxes not assessed before the filing of a bankruptcy petition, but which are still permitted to be assessed under applicable tax laws.
+Accordingly, a prepetition and unsecured federal tax lien will still receive an eighth priority under this section if the statute of limitations still allows an assessment of the tax liability after the bankruptcy petition is filed, even though such assessment was not made within the 240-day period (plus any extension) prior to the bankruptcy filing.

-170An unsecured claim of a governmental unit for property taxes assessed before the bankruptcy petition was filed and last payable without penalty within one year before the filing of the petition is given an eighth priority.
+An unsecured claim of a governmental unit for property taxes assessed before the bankruptcy petition was filed and last payable without penalty within one year before the filing of the petition is given an eighth priority.

-171Taxes required to be collected or withheld and for which the debtor is liable in whatever capacity are given an eighth priority under 507(a)(8)(C) of the Bankruptcy Code.
+&lt;sup>174Taxes required to be collected or withheld and for which the debtor is liable in whatever capacity are given an eighth priority under § 507(a)(8)(C) of the Bankruptcy Code.

-within three years before the filing of the bankruptcy petition or was due after the bankruptcy petition was filed172 and (C) and include the following taxes:

-- 8. Excise taxes related to transactions for which a return (if required) is last due (plus any extension) within three years before the filing of the bankruptcy petition or due after the filing of the bankruptcy petition.173 - 9.
-Certain customs duty under 507(a)(8)(F) of the Bankruptcy Code174
+- within three years before the filing of the bankruptcy petition or was due after the bankruptcy petition was filed.
+175 - 8.
+Excise taxes related to transactions for which a return (if required) is last due (plus any extension) within three years before the filing of the bankruptcy petition or due after the filing of the bankruptcy petition. - 9.
+Certain customs duty under § 507(a)(8)(F) of the BC.
+177